yezil3/yezil3.github.io/_pages/about.md

 - July 2025: One paper has been accepted by ACM Multimedia 2025!
 See you in Ireland!
 - May 2025: One paper has been accepted by TMLR.
 - April 2025: One paper has been accepted by IJCAI 2025.
 See you in Canada!
 - Jan.
-2025: Two papers have been accepted by The Web Conference (WWW) 2025.
+2025: Two papers have been accepted by The Web Conference 2025.
 See you in Washington, D.C.!
 - Oct.
 2024: Two papers have been accepted by WACV 2025.
 See you in Tucson!
 - Aug.
 2024: One paper has been accepted by ECCV 2024.
 See you in Italy!
 - May 2024: One paper has been accepted by EUSIPCO 2024.
 See you in France!